 Family tour in Nepal is designed to explore the mysterious culture and tradition of Nepal which is appropriate to travel with family.
-This Family tour is a specially designed for fun and relaxation within the family.
-As, we know that Nepal is a magnificent, diverse country regarded as home to some of the most spectacular mountain scenery and friendliest people.
+This Family Tour is specially designed for fun and relaxation with the family.
+As we know, Nepal is a magnificent, diverse country regarded as home to some of the most spectacular mountain scenery and friendly people.
 Nepal is synonymous with its mighty Himalaya ranges, ever smiling hospitable and friendly people, rich flora and fauna, unique culture and tradition.
-Nepal tour with family is one of the most memorable and delightful experience can be made with family members.
+Nepal tour with family is one of the most memorable and delightful experience.
 While traveling kids and parents get the knowledge of Nepal and its historical development, art and culture, economy and education, nature and adventure and many unknown facts of Nepal.

-Due to the diversity in Nepal’s nature and exotic culture makes this country ideal for tour and travel activities with family and friends.
-You will get chance to visit the Heritage sites of Kathmandu valley including Buddhist Stupas, Hindu Temples and Old Durbar Squares or Royal Palaces.
+Due to the diversity in Nepal’s nature and exotic culture the country is known to be ideal for tour and travel activities with family and friends.
+You will get the chance to visit the Heritage sites of Kathmandu valley including Buddhist Stupas, Hindu Temples, and Old Durbar Squares or Royal Palaces.
 No any difficult climbing or ascents to high altitude are included in this Family tour.
-You are likely to find this tour as cultural tour as this tour explore many more ancient temples, beautiful monasteries, Phewa Lake, springs with the stunning of the great Himalayas in Land of Dream city Pokhara and Pokhara can be taken as the second most popular destination in this diverse country, offering lakeside leisure with stupendous views of the majestic Himalayas.
+You are likely to find this tour as a cultural tour as this tour explore many more ancient temples, beautiful monasteries, Phewa Lake, springs with the stunning great Himalayas in Land of Dream city Pokhara.
+Pokhara is taken as the second most popular destination in Nepal, offering lakeside leisure with stupendous views of the majestic Himalayas.
 An exciting sightseeing tour will let you experience some of its secrets.

 Day 01: Greetings at Kathmandu Airport